Find a Plastic Surgeon

 If the database came up empty for you, check out our Lip Augmentation Discussion Forum to ask for referrals in your area.
 It can be a valuable tool for obtaining support and friends to help you through your journey.
 By posting for surgeon recommendations on our board, you may get several patients will respond back with the names of their surgeons.
 It’s likely that you’ll also be able to see their before-and-after photos and read their journals.
 Some patients would rather email personal information directly to you, so you should create an email address you wouldn't mind posting publicly.

-Communication is a necessary – possibly the most important – key to having a good doctor-patient relationship.
+Communication is vital to having a good doctor-patient relationship.
 If you cannot communicate what you desire, how can you expect your surgeon to know what your expectations are?
-Be sure that he or she is open to your desires and wishes, and realistic about the possible outcome.
-Please realize that you cannot expect to bring in a photo of someone else’s body parts and say, "Make me look like this."
-As a general rule, a surgeon can only improve what you already have.
-However, you should bring lip augmentation before and after photos of what you like and don't like to help convey what your desires are.
-You should expect improvement, not miracles, and you should definitely expect proper care, treatment and empathy.
-Remember that you are the paying customer.
-You are essentially interviewing the surgeon for a very important job: assuring your health and well being.
+Be sure that he or she is open to your desires and wishes, and realistic about the outcomes that are possible with your surgery.
+Please realize that you cannot expect to bring in a photo of someone else's body parts and expect the surgeon to replicate the results precisely.